 With the exception of Texas, state water fishing seasons were generally consistent with the federal season until 2013.
 Texas has never closed its state waters to recreational fishing and maintained a year-round season.
 Starting in 2013, both Florida and Louisiana established fishing seasons in state waters outside of the federal season.
-By 2014, all the Gulf states had non-compatable fishing seasons (Table 1.1.1 and 3.1.4).
+By 2014, all the Gulf states had non-compatible fishing seasons (Table 1.1.1 and 3.1.4).
 Table 1.1.1 shows how many days in addition to the federal season state waters of the different Gulf states were open from 2012 until 2015.
+The 2016 federal season will be nine days for the private angling component and 46 days for the federal for-hire component.